dream-hunter/bittrex-bot/README.md

 /usr/bin/perl bittrex-bot.pl
 ```

 If program runs normaly, you can run it in background mode via screen.
-There is shell script to maintain this process:
+There is the shell script to maintain this process:

 ```
 /bin/bash tasked-bot-bg.sh